 Curing problems may occur after illegal use of thinners or when neglecting the supplier's recommendations for curing time, aeration, air humidity and temperature.
 Tank location may also cause problems.
-The inner surface of a tank which is exposed to the weather and/or poorly insulated, may be cold even if the temperature inside the tank is high enough for curing, and volatile substances may continue to leak from the coating.
+The inner surface of a tank which is exposed to the weather and/or poorly insulated, may be cold even if the temperature inside the tank is high enough for curing, and the coating nearest the steel will not cure and volatile substances may continue to leak from the coating.
 When the coating is sufficiently cured, the surface must be washed to remove any traces of pollution.

-Figure 9.7: Cross section 1 shows correct patch coating, where the edge between old and new coating has been grinded.
-Cross section 2 illustrates starting corrosion where "sharp edges" makes it impossible to coat the wall sufficiently, even if a brush is used for appliance (Ill.
+Figure 9.9: Cross section 1 shows correct patch coating, where the edge between old and new coating has been grinded.
+Cross section 2 illustrates starting corrosion where "sharp edges" makes it impossible to coat the wall sufficiently, even if a brush is used (Ill.
 Eyvind Andersen)